-The target for improvement is to increase the pass rate and meet the minimum threshold pass rates of 80% for the CST Multi Subject exam in Long Island and raise the passing rate to 89% in both Manhattan and Brooklyn.
+The target for improvement is to maintain the pass rate and meet the minimum threshold pass rates of 80% for the CST Multi Subject exam in Long Island, Manhattan, and Brooklyn.
 Maintain the Students with Disabilities pass rate of 100% in all locations.
-The CST-prep co-curricular tutorials will be developed in the relevant B-2 courses to supplement the individual CST test preparation with the instructor-guided test preparation.
+The CST-prep co-curricular tutorials will be developed in the relevant B-2 and 7-12 program courses to supplement the individual CST test preparation with the instructor-guided test preparation.
+Additionally, faculty will create course assignments that will prepare candidates for the certification exams, and test taking skills.